Museum Artifact: Marvel 60 Hole Punch, c. 1940s

 Less than a year after reporting on the partnership that established the Wilson-Jones Company, American Stationer informed its readers that “W. Gifford Jones and Harry S. Jones have withdrawn from the Wilson-Jones Loose Leaf Company and are planning to go into business for themselves again.”

 Was that the plan all along?
 Had the Joneses merely been stewarding their dad’s old company into the merger for six months with the full intention of exiting stage left?
 Or was it an unexpected detour fueled by, say, an inability to work with their new ringmaster of a boss?
-We can only speculate, but whatever the reason, Wilson-Jones was thoroughly free of the Jones half of its identity.
+We can only speculate, but whatever the reason, Wilson-Jones was thoroughly free of the Jones half of its identity by 1914.
 Afterwards, Ralph Wilson could have elected to revert to the company’s old name or conjure up a new one, but the business cards were long since printed.
 “Wilson-Jones” it would remain.